Gross lattices of supersingular elliptic curves: Geometry of Gross lattices

-We now show that if a supersingular elliptic curve $E$ has $j(E) \in \Fp$, then under the condition that $j(E) \neq 0$, the rank-$2$ sublattice generated by any two linearly-independent vectors attaining the first two successive minima of the Gross lattice is unique, and if $p \neq 3$ the Gram matrix of a normalized successive minimal basis is unique, i.e., independent of the choice of basis.
+By Theorem \ref{thm:GLgrammatrix}, the Gram matrix of a normalized successive minimal basis is unique, i.e, independent of the choice of basis, if $p$ is odd and $D_1 \geq 8$.
+We now remove these hypotheses to show that this Gram matrix is unique except in the case of $p = 3$: